LaconicNetwork/docs.laconic.com/content/_index.en.md

 ---
-title: "Laconic Documentation"
+title: "Introduction"
-description: "Documentation for the Laconic stack"
+description: "General Introduction to Laconic"
 ---

-TODO: quick summary of our available docs
+TODO: introduce Laconic from a high level